How I work Diagnostic Why owners work with me The Book About Self-Assessment NL Book a call

-Every month the foundation is unclear is a month of budget amplifying the problem.
+Every month the commercial foundation stays unclear is a month of budget amplifying the problem instead of fixing it.

-The problem is never who you hired.
-It's the upstream decisions nobody gave them.
+The problem is rarely who you hired.
+It is the upstream decisions nobody made before you hired them.

 Marc Wajsberg